korivirtual/ChatBubbleSimple/README.md

 6. Click the + thing at the bottom
 7. Click on the setting tab
 8. open editor
-9. clear what in html at the code on the html, do the same with all the following (css, js fields, and data).
+9. clear what in html at the code on the /html, do the same with all the following ( /css, /js, /fields, and /data).
 10. click save.